ciberado/git-workshop/000-introduction.md

 Sometimes, the exercise will include a solution with a redacted portion to help you to to investigate the proper syntax command.

+Now that we are familiar with the format, **let's solve our first challenge**:

 We are going to practice with the `ed` command.
 Start by creating a file:

 ```bash